ChroniclerCherry/stardew-valley-mods/ShopTileFramework/README.md

 STF lets you fully customize what items are sold and how many, under what conditions etc, as well the currency used in the store: money, casino coins, festival score, and even items just like the vanilla desert trader.

-STF also allows you to create customized animal shops, wuth support for custom animals added through BFAV
+STF also allows you to create customized animal shops, with support for custom animals added through BFAV

 Shops can be opened with a custom tile property of "Shop" or "AnimalShop" and a value of the ShopName defined in `shops.json`